Mykol-Word/the-harness/README.md

 # The Harness
+"The Harness" was my custom-designed micromouse built to compete in the 2025 All-American Micromouse Competition (AAMC).
+It placed 3rd overall with a completion time of 21.639 seconds.

+> [!NOTE]
-"The Harness" is my custom-designed micromouse to compete in the 2025 All American Micromouse Competition (AAMC).
-This design is a lot more compact and sleak than my initial design which competed in the 2024 AAMC and placed 5th overall.
+> This design is a lot more compact and sleak than my initial design which competed in the 2024 AAMC and placed 5th overall with a completion time of 83.438 seconds.

 All of the PCB design files can be found in "mouse_schematic.zip" and all of the relevant-software can be found in the "Core" folder.